greg-js/clg/README.md

 Here's what happens when you run `clg new`:

 - Root dir is identified and checked, and a project-specific `.clg.json` is read to configure the possible `new` commands (see below).
-- If a matching asset is found in the config, a new file with a slugized filename will be created in the right directory, and filled with some metadata.
+- If a matching asset is found in the config, a new file with a slugized filename will be created in the right directory, and filled with some metadata, passed in from `clg.json` and/or the command line.
 - The new file is then opened with your `$EDITOR` or associated GUI program.

 #### `new` options

-Right now, no command line options have been implemented for `new`, but it does read your project-specific `.clg.json` file, located in the root directory of your project.
+`clg` reads your project-specific `.clg.json` file, located in the root directory of your project.
 A `newDirs` options will be looked for, and this should hold the options for creating new `posts`, `drafts` or whatever.
 Here's an example:

 ```
 {